French Onion Pot Roast is an all-in-one dinner with tender beef cooked in a rich onion soup broth. Complete with cheese and toasted baguettes!

 Half hearty Pot Roast Recipe and half cozy stew, this French inspired dish is sure to be a new favorite recipe for holidays and cool winter nights!
 French Onion Pot Roast is an easy, inexpensive one pot meal that you can serve for Sunday dinner or throw in the slow cooker for busy holiday weeknights.

 This French Onion Pot Roast recipe uses budget friendly chuck roast to get all the beefy flavor you love in a five-star French onion soup without the high price.
-The beef is fork tender, the onions cook down to be rich and soft.
-T
+The beef is fork tender, and the onions cook down to be rich and soft.

 The gooey, bubbly gruyere cheese melted over French Onion soup is the best part.
 Yes, we all love the beefy broth and caramelized onions, but that cheesy toast is where it’s at.
 If you want to keep French Onion Pot Roast budget friendly, swap the gruyere for a less expensive Swiss or provolone.
 Check out the deli case too, sometimes they will have fancy cheeses, like gruyere or Emmental, for a fraction of the cost in portions just big enough for this recipe!